MattiSG/adblock/README.md

 brew install mattisg/mattisg/adblock
 ```

+> The repetition of `mattisg` is not a typo: the first is the name of the tap, the second the GitHub username to install from.

 ### Other UNIX (GNU/Linux, macOS…)

 You can [download this repo as a ZIP](https://github.com/MattiSG/adblock/archive/master.zip) and install the `adblock` script anywhere you want, or use this one-liner: